TheOnly8Z/sbox-warbase/README.md

-* **Mass Fabricator**: Consumes huge amounts of energy to generate random resources, even stardust.
+* **Mass Fabricator**: Consumes huge amounts of energy to generate random resources, include stardust.
 * **Merchant Teleporter**: Sells your goods directly via a teleportation device.
-Consumes large amounts of energy in doing so.
+Consumes energy to doing so.
 * **Mineral Materializer**: Remateralize minerals straight out of the ground.
 Extremely efficient but consumes a large amount of energy.
 * **Liquid Materializer**: Remateralize liquid deposits right into our tanks.
 Extremely efficient but consumes a large amount of energy.